Cryptocurrency: GPU price rise

 An increase in cryptocurrency mining increased the demand for graphics cards (GPU) in 2017.
 The computing power of GPUs makes them well-suited to generating hashes.
-Popular favorites of cryptocurrency miners, such as Nvidia's GTX 1060 and GTX 1070 graphics cards, as well as AMD's RX 570 and RX 580 GPUs, doubled or tripled in price – or were out of stock.
+Popular favorites of cryptocurrency miners, such as Nvidia's GTX 1060 and GTX 1070 graphics cards, as well as AMD's RX 570 and RX 580 GPUs, doubled or tripled in price – or simply went out of stock.

 A GTX 1070 Ti, which was released at a price of $450, sold for as much as $1,100.
-Another popular card, the GTX 1060 (6 GB model), was released at an MSRP of $250 and sold for almost $500.
+Another popular card, the GTX 1060 (6 GB model), released at an MSRP of $250, sold for almost $500.
 RX 570 and RX 580 cards from AMD were out of stock for almost a year.
 Miners regularly buy up the entire stock of new GPUs as soon as they are available.

 Nvidia has asked retailers to do what they can when it comes to selling GPUs to gamers instead of miners.
 Boris Böhles, PR manager for Nvidia in the German region, said: "Gamers come first for Nvidia."